stardot/MegaGamesCartridge-ROM-recipes/README.md

 Like the `Fixes` directory, the `patch_files` and `postload` directories contain additional information that is used to customise certain games so that they run correctly or simply look nicer when run from ROM.

+## License

+The programs, scripts, Python modules and tools in this repository are licensed under the GNU General Public License version 3 or later:

+  Copyright (C) 2016 David Boddie <david@boddie.org.uk>

+  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+  You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.